-Credit Strategy is realigning and refreshing its content offering this year in the next phase of a natural evolution.
+Credit Strategy has realigned and refreshed its content offering this year as part of a natural evolution.

-After reviewing how we create print and online content and crucially, what we deliver, we’re making significant changes to our print product, our range of online materials and subscription structure.
+After reviewing how we create print and online content and crucially, what we deliver, we’ve made significant changes to our print product, our range of online materials and subscription structure.

-We’re reorganising how we operate so that by the most efficient process and across multiple platforms, we create exclusive, insightful, discerning content.
-Like other publishers, we’re reorienting where we place our emphasis to enhance the inherent value of news, analysis, CS interviews and features we create each day.
+We’ve reorganised how we operate so that by the most efficient process and across multiple platforms, we create exclusive, insightful, discerning content.
+Like other publishers, we’ve reoriented where we place our emphasis to enhance the inherent value of news, analysis, CS interviews and features we create each day.

 Value is the operative word here.
 Within a subset of its definitions within the Oxford Dictionary is one that pertains to something with “material or monetary worth”.